cs169/hw-agile-iterations/docs/Checkpoint-2-Spec-2684.md

 The Representatives model is the first thing we’ll be working on as part of this app.
 It has some basic functionality; however, there’s much to be desired.

 Let’s take a look at what’s already there:

 We have a `representative` MVC structure already laid out.
 Take a look in app/views/representatives, app/models, and app/controllers.
 A basic `representative` database model.
 This includes the representative name, OCD (Open Civic Data) ID, and office/title.
 An association with `news_items`.
 As you can see, a `representative` has_many `news_items`.

-RepresentativesController and SearchController.
+We also provide RepresentativesController and SearchController.
 The SearchController handles calling the Google Civic API.
+Below is the schema for `representative` model.

 | OCD ID | Representative Name | Representative Title | Created At | Updated At
 | :------------- | :------------- | :------------- | :------------- | :------------- |
 For use with Google Civic API | For use with Google Civic API | For use with Google Civic API | Auto-generated | Auto-generated

-This is the preliminary database model for our App.

 **TASK 1**: Refactoring Legacy Code